aishani09/DataScience/Bitcoin Price Prediction/README.md

 - **Volume** (Trading volume)

 ### **Source**
-The dataset used for this project can be found in the repository under `data/bitcoin.csv`.
+The dataset used for this project can be found in the repository under `bitcoin.csv`.

 ---